intelligent-username/Gradient-Descent/README.md

 With $\lambda \in [0, 1]$.

 We may also want to have two *separate* scalars, not necessairly within $[0,1]$ to make the regularization more extreme.

+## Additional Hyperparameters/Techniques

+These are very helpful but underrated.

+- Patience: a term for seeing how many consecutive times the loss fails to improve before stopping early.
+- Initial learning rate
+- Rounding (T/F): Taking the ceiling or floor right before returning the final weights

+Whether or not to use these depends on the problem.

 ## Convergence Criteria